Wants to Meet Up

 I love beer, espresso, cheese, chocolate, travel, & delicious vegetarian food!

-I'm the beer & wine manager at a specialty deli & grocery in the Pike Place Market ( love the Market!).
-I can definitely give you tips on delicious local beers, beer bars, & breweries, as well as coffee shops.
+I'm a bartender at one of Seattle's first craft beer bars, as well as at a unique English-style tavern in the Pike Place Market.
+I can definitely give you tips on delicious local beers, beer bars, & breweries, coffee shops, and the Market.

 My favorite thing to do when I'm in a city I don't know is wander aimlessly until I'm lost, and then continue to wander aimlessly until I find myself.
 There's no better way to get a feel for a place and discover some gems that you probably won't learn about otherwise.